-We recommend reading rte.ie or irishtimes.ie for updates on the weather in Ireland.
-In addition, these websites will give you a good idea as to what is happening In Ireland in a political, social and cultural context.
-It is important to know if significant events such as sporting occasions, marathons etc., may be taking place upon your arrival as this will impact your first few days in Dublin.
+We recommend searching met.ie for updates on the weather in Ireland.
+Websites such as rte.ie or irishtimes.ie will give you a good idea as to what is happening in Ireland in a political, social and cultural context.
+It is important to know if significant events such as sporting occasions, marathons etc., are taking place upon your arrival, as this will impact your first few days in Dublin.
 The weather is always variable here so we advise packing some light and heavy clothing, as well as rain gear.
-Try to pack some business casual clothes for your work placement too.
-Also remember that there are lots of clothing stores here where you can buy relatively cheap work-wear for your six-week placement.
-Check out dunnes.ie or primark.ie.
-You will need an adapter to use laptops and charge phones.
+There are lots of clothing stores here where you can buy relatively clothes, check out dunnes.ie or primark.ie.
+If you are studying on the Summer Internship Programme you will be sent information on dress code for your placement before you arrive.
+You will need an adapter for your laptop and phone charger to work in Irish electical sockets (Type G).
 Before your departure, be sure to make photocopies of your passport, air tickets and to print out two copies of your offer and acceptance letters for the programme.

 Please present your offer and acceptance letters to the Immigration Officer.
 It is important to ensure they are aware the programme duration is eight weeks.
 You will receive a stamp on arrival in Ireland which will indicate what duration you can stay in the country.
 Should the stamp be for 30 days you will need to register with GNIB during one of your free Friday's.
 Please note that this process will require the following information http://www.ucd.ie/international/study-at-ucd-global/coming-to-ireland/visa-and-immigration/after-arriving-in-ireland/